laravel-enso/files/README.md

 - on upload, performs validation of the file and checks the extension and the mime type
 - handles the optimization and resize for the supported image file types
 - for upload and deletion, the changes are committed only if the filesystem operation was successful
-- works with a `FileUploader` VueJS component that handles the selection of files and POSTs them to the specified route
+- works together with a `FileUploader` VueJS component that handles the selection of files and POSTs them to the specified route
 - uses a policy to restrict access/changes to files that don't belong to the respective user
 - provides a unified interface where you can view all the files you are working with, that you have access to, as well as search and filter them
 - the types of files that are visible in the interfaces are configurable
+- offers a configurable storage size limit

 ### Configuration & Usage